-In Dharma if You Dare, a book compiled from live teachings recorded years ago in Japan, Doug Sensei says of weekly challenges, “What is something that’s easy, but that you wouldn’t do unless you set your intention to do it?”
+In Dharma if You Dare, a book compiled from live teachings recorded years ago in Japan, Qapel says of weekly challenges, “What is something that’s easy, but that you wouldn’t do unless you set your intention to do it?”

 So this describes the weekly challenge, which is simply meant to tweak a habit.
 An example would be; if you’re a coffee drinker, don’t have your coffee one day.
 It could look however you’d like, though.
 You could have tea instead.
 You could have an americano instead of a mocha, if that would be a challenge.
 And then watch what your mind does with it.
 You see how much a simple thing is conditioned into the system as part of “me,” even for things we think won’t bother us at all.

 Other examples?
 If you always wear t-shirts on weekends, then wear a collared shirt one Saturday.
 Go for your morning walk after breakfast instead of before.
 Go to work via a different route.
 Get up an hour earlier than usual.
 And watch your reaction to whatever change you make.
 This kind of challenge is done on one day, once a week.